- Reference Number: HEY-834/2020

 You will be admitted to the day case unit or the ward and the doctor will ask you to sign a consent form.

 This confirms that you have:

 - Understood the reason for the biopsy.

 The transplant kidney biopsy is performed in the Ultrasound Department or ward procedure room.
 You will be asked to lie on your back and have an ultrasound scan to check the position of your transplant to assist the doctor in the biopsy.

 You will be covered in sterile towels.
 The skin will be cleaned and then numbed with an injection of local anaesthetic into the skin over your transplant kidney.
 There may be some slight discomfort.
 Once the skin is numb, a special biopsy needle is inserted through the skin to take the biopsy.
 This may be repeated 2 or 3 times.
 The biopsy should not hurt, but may be slightly uncomfortable.
 Most people feel only a slight pushing sensation.
 Afterwards a dressing is placed over the site and a further scan of the transplant kidney is done to check for any immediate problems.

-You will be required to lie flat on the bed for three hours with a further one hour sitting in bed.
+You will be required to lie flat on the bed for four hours with a further two hours sitting in bed.
 You will be encouraged to drink plenty, but must not get up to go to the toilet.
 You will need to use either a urine bottle or a bedpan to pass urine during this time of monitoring.
 The nursing staff will check your pulse and blood pressure regularly.
 It is possible that your urine may be bloodstained.
 Any bleeding will normally have stopped by the time you go home.
 However if it continues you will be observed overnight as a precaution.
 You should normally be allowed to get up if everything is all right and, if the biopsy was planned as a day case, go home later the same day.